CXHGT/SCPAK/README.md

 # SCPAK
-A packer/unpacker of Content.pak from Survivalcraft2(2.1).
+A packer/unpacker of Content.pak from Survivalcraft 2(2.1).